Qualitative Research Methods: Techniques, Types & Examples

 Resource Constraints: Time and budget also play a central role.
 Some methods, like focus groups or in-depth interviews, offer depth but are costlier and not easily scalable.

-Researchers relied heavily on low-scale qualitative studies due to resource limitations.
-Fortunately, this limitation no longer applies.
 Smart tools like Maya, Merren’s AI qualitative researcher can now mimic probing techniques and adapt follow-up questions in real-time, giving you context-rich insights faster.

 “You no longer have to choose between depth and scale.
 AI-driven platforms let you have both.”